Dog Fall Kills Three Passers-by, 1988

-When a poodle fell off a high rise balcony in Buenos Aires, it is hard to understand how it could result in the deaths of three pedestrians below.
+When a poodle fell off a high rise balcony in Buenos Aires, it’s hard to imagine how it could result in the deaths of three pedestrians below.

 Cachi’s beady eyes were locked on to the tennis ball the Montoya family’s youngest boy bounced, so engrossed his head nodded up and down to its rebound.

 The ball!
-The furry, squeezy round thing, fast and agile, and to his prehistoric instincts, his prey.
-Did he want the ball, his 4ft human friend asked?
+The furry, squeezy round thing, fast and agile, to his prehistoric instincts, his prey.
+Did he want the ball, his young human friend asked?
 He certainly did.

 The breeze cooled the family lounge that wafted through the open balcony doorway.
 In the background could be heard a cartoon on the TV and the dull, gentle thud of the ceiling fan.

-The ball bounced too far however, bounding out onto the balcony and through the ornate railings to the street below.
+The ball bounced too far.
+Bounding out onto the balcony, it slipped through the rusty railings to the street below.

-Cachi’s frantic bid to gain traction on the smooth clay red ceramic tiles was in vain.
-With paws flailing, Cachi sadly dropped off the side after it.
+Cachi’s claws screeched against the clay red ceramic tiles in vain but clattered into the railings.
+A loud crack, some rust gave way and with a sharp whimper, Cachi sadly plummeted off the side.
 It was to his demise the apartment was on the most unlucky floor in the building.

-To the agonised, lung-busting screech of his best friend ringing in his ears the red-rimmed hat below rushed up at him before he could eve…
+To the agonised, lung-busting screech of his best friend ringing in his ears, the red-rimmed hat below rushed up at him before he cou…

 A small, delicate lady named Señorita Espina halted her slow walk along the Buenos Aires pavement in just the wrong spot.
 She turned to admire a lush carpet in a shop window; she admired it for its vivid colours as much as the fact her fading eyesight made it hard to enjoy the sight of anything much further away.